On the Eigencurve at classical weight one points: The eigencurve and its ordinary locus

-As in the introduction, we let $\cC$ be the $p$-adic Eigencurve of tame level $N$ constructed using the Hecke operators $U_p$ and $T_\ell$ $\ell \nmid Np$.
-It is reduced and equipped with a flat and locally finite morphism $\kappa : \cC \rightarrow \cW$, called the weight map (we refer the reader to \cite{coleman-mazur}, in the case $N=1$, and to \cite{buzzard} for the general case).
-By construction, there exist analytic functions $U_p$ and $T_\ell$ ($\ell \nmid N$) belonging to $\cO(\cC)$ (and even to $\cO(\cC)^\times$ for $U_p$).
-The locus where $|U_p|=1$ is open and closed in $\cC$, and is called the ordinary part of the Eigencurve; it is closely related to Hida families.
-There exists (see \cite[\S7]{chenevier-thesis}) a continuous pseudo-character
+As in the introduction, we let $\cC$ be the $p$-adic eigencurve of tame level $N$ constructed using the Hecke operators $U_p$ and $T_\ell$, $\ell \nmid Np$.
+It is reduced and equipped with a flat and locally finite morphism $\kappa : \cC \to \cW$, called the weight map (we refer the reader to \cite{coleman-mazur}, in the case $N=1$, and to \cite{buzzard} for the general case).
+By construction, there exist analytic functions $U_p\in \cO(\cC)^\times $ and $T_\ell\in \cO(\cC) $, for $\ell \nmid N$.
+The locus where $|U_p|_p=1$ is open and closed in $\cC$, and is called the ordinary locus of the eigencurve; it is closely related to Hida families.
+There exists (cf.~\cite[\S7]{chenevier-thesis}) a continuous pseudo-character

 sending $\Frob_\ell$ to $T_\ell$ for all $\ell \nmid Np$.